jason0904/OOP-Proj2/Prob1/README.md

 How to Execute this Program
 =============

-1. Open this directory in linux or wsl
+1. Open this directory using Terminal on linux or wsl
 2. Install g++ using Package Manager(apt, dnf, etc..)
 3. Paste this command to build this Program
 ```shell